 As of the end of the period covered by this Quarterly Report on Form 10-Q, management carried out an evaluation, under the supervision and with the participation of its Chief Executive Officer and its principal financial officer, of the effectiveness of the design and operation of its disclosure controls and procedures as such term is defined under Securities Exchange Act of 1934, as amended (the "Exchange Act") Rule 13a-15(e).
-Based on this evaluation, management has concluded that such disclosure controls and procedures were effective to provide reasonable assurance that the Company records, processes, summarizes and reports the information the Company must disclose in reports that the Company files or submits under the Exchange Act within the time periods specified in the SEC's rules and forms.
+Based on this evaluation, management has concluded that such disclosure controls and procedures were, as a result of the inventory-related reason stated in the following paragraph, ineffective to provide reasonable assurance that the Company records, processes, summarizes and reports the information the Company must disclose in reports that the Company files or submits under the Exchange Act within the time periods specified in the SEC's rules and forms.